Tag Archive for: injection molding inserts

 1. Insert Location:

 The positioning of inserts in the molds is one of the most important things to be considered when it comes to the durability and maintenance of the molds in the future.
-Imagine the forces that act on the insert and ensure that there is enough plastic material under and around it to guarantee that it remains in position.
+Imagine the forces acting on the insert and make sure there’s enough plastic under and around it to keep it in place.

 1. Gap Width for Metal Inserts:

-It is important to maintain the gap between the metal inserts and the liquid material at a safe distance to avoid the negative impact of this on the final products.
+It is important to maintain the gap between the metal inserts and the liquid material at a safe distance to avoid its negative impact on the final products.
 Closing the gap between the mold and the part ensures that the part bonds together to form a reliable finished molded component.

 1. Resin Selection and Molding Conditions: